wbknez/dia-baggage/Readme.md

 Building and Running
 --------------------
-To build and run this project execute hte following:
+To build and run this project execute the following:

 ```shell
 $ mvn exec:java -P JSE7